Charlie Mulgrew: International career

 Mulgrew has represented Scotland at all levels up to and including senior international level.

 In June 2011, Mulgrew stated that he would consider playing for the United States, whom he was qualified to play for due to an American-born grandmother, if he was continually overlooked for Scotland.
 In February 2012, Scotland manager Craig Levein handed Mulgrew his first call-up to the senior squad, and he made his international debut on 29 February, starting at left back in a 1–1 draw with Slovenia.
 He also played in a 5–1 defeat to the USA in Florida in May 2012.

 On 7 September 2014, as Scotland began their Euro 2016 qualification with a 2–1 defeat away to Germany, Mulgrew was sent off in stoppage time.

 Following the retirement of former club teammate Scott Brown from international football in 2018, Mulgrew was chosen as the new captain of Scotland.

+Coaching career

+Mulgrew took his first step into football coaching in June 2024 when he was appointed U-18s coach at Hamilton Academical.

+In January 2025, Mulgrew became the new manager of Scottish League One side Kelty Hearts.
+On 8 April 2025, he resigned as manager after just one win from his eleven matches in charge.